 By Allison Barrett

-Allison Barrett is a senior majoring in English and psychology at St. Mary’s College of Maryland.
-St. Mary’s is home to the Zeta of Maryland Chapter of Phi Beta Kappa.
+Allison Barrett is a senior at St. Mary’s College of Maryland double majoring in Psychology and English.
+St. Mary’s College of Maryland is home to the Zeta of Maryland Chapter of Phi Beta Kappa.